l0osh/nopasaran-tests/EXHAUSTIVE_PORT_PROBING/README.md

 - **controller_conf_filename**: The name of the controller configuration file (default is `"conf_endpoint.json"`).
 This file provides synchronization and parameter control for the client and server instances involved in the test.

 - **protocol**: Specifies the transport layer protocol used for port scanning.
 Acceptable values are `"tcp"` or `"udp"`.
 This determines whether TCP SYN scanning or UDP port scanning is performed.

+- **source_port**: Specifies the source port number to be used when sending probe packets.

 - **client_ip**: The IP address of the client to accept connections from.
 This ensures the listener filters the incoming probes based on the client's IP address.